 You must have often noticed that your ResMed AirSense 10 blows air even after you stop using it.
 As much as it seems like a cause for concern, it's not!
 This is just the device's way of cooling down.

-So if you notice that the water tub of your ResMed AirSense 10 is leaking, the first thing you should do is look if it is assembled correctly.
-If not, reassemble the water tub just like it's mentioned in the user manual.
+If you notice water leaking from the side of the chamber, the first thing you should do is check if it is assembled correctly.
+If not, reassemble the water tub just like it’s mentioned in the user manual.

 If the leakage persists, it means your water tub is damaged.
 In that case, you should immediately fill out the broken equipment form present on the on-screen menu or contact the service center and get it replaced.